Kamalakshan/personalization-with-liveupdate/README.md

 * pharmacy
 * gas station

-Each time a customer is near one of the businesses above, he gets card deals relevant to that location.
+Each time a customer is near one of the businesses above, he gets deals relevant to that location.
 In addition, depending on weather at that location (using the `Weather Company Data` service), the customer will gets deals relevant for the current weather.
 In the sample the `gas-station` has additional segment `gas-station-rainy,` so that if it is raining (detected with the `Weather Company Data`), the gas station will offer an umbrella deal.

 ### Prerequisites
 1. [Installed Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)